Get in Touch

 Introduction

-This module offers a broad overview of when to apply 'machine learning', key considerations, and the underlying concepts, including the advantages and disadvantages.
-It covers data types (structured/unstructured/static/streamed), data validity and volume, data-driven versus user-driven analytics, statistical models compared to machine learning models, challenges associated with unsupervised learning, the bias-variance trade-off, iteration and evaluation processes, cross-validation techniques, and the distinctions between supervised, unsupervised, and reinforcement learning.
+This segment offers a broad overview of when to utilise 'machine learning', key considerations, and its implications, including advantages and limitations.
+Topics include data types (structured/unstructured/static/streamed), data validity and volume, data-driven versus user-driven analytics, statistical models compared to machine learning models, challenges associated with unsupervised learning, the bias-variance trade-off, iteration and evaluation processes, cross-validation approaches, and distinctions between supervised, unsupervised, and reinforcement learning.

 MAJOR TOPICS